 Section 6-1.
 Regular Meetings: Regular Membership meetings shall be scheduled and called by the Stewards Council at least once each academic semester.
 No fewer than ten days notice shall be given for the calling of regular meetings.
 Any member may have any relevant matter placed on the agenda by submitting it to the Information Officer at least two days prior to the meeting.
 Every membership meeting shall provide a time for Members’ Privilege.
 At any meeting, a member shall have the right to make a motion on any topic being considered by the meeting.

 Section 6-2.
-Special Meetings: Special Membership meetings shall be called at the discretion of the Stewards Council or by petition of five (5) percent of the membership.
+Special Meetings: Section 6-2.
+Special Meetings: Special Membership meetings shall be called at the discretion of the Executive Board, the Stewards Council or by petition of five (5) percent of the membership.
 Due notice shall be given in accordance with the circumstances.
-Any relevant topic which a member wishes to be included on the agenda must be submitted to the Information Officer at least twenty four hours, when possible, before the meeting.
+Any relevant topic which a member wishes to be included on the agenda must be submitted to the Information Officer at least twenty–four hours, when possible, before the meeting.
 Only business for which notice has been given shall be transacted.

 Section 6-3.
 A quorum for the transaction of business at any membership meeting shall consist of